from fastcore.test import test_fail,test_eqCore API

 test_eq(safe_run('[ -f /etc/passwd ] && echo exists'), 'exists')

-test_fail(lambda: safe_run('env rm -rf asdfff'), exc=DisallowedCmd)
+test_fail(lambda: safe_run(r'env rm -rf asdfff'), exc=DisallowedCmd)

-test_fail(lambda: safe_run('echo hi > file'), exc=DisallowedOps)
+test_fail(lambda: safe_run('echo hi > /badpath/file'), exc=DisallowedDest)

 safe_run('cat /nonexistent_xyz123 2>&1', ignore_ex=True)(1, 'cat: /nonexistent_xyz123: No such file or directory')

-Bash tool
+Bash tools

 In Solveit, any function with types and a docstring can be used as a tool.
 Instead of raising an exception, it’s best to return a success/error dict.
 The functions in this section wrap safe_run in this way, and provide documentation suitable for an LLM.